alan-turing-institute/environmental-ds-book/README.md

-# Environmental monitoring: blending satellite and surface data
+# Environmental AI book

-_Environmental monitoring: blending satellite and surface data_ is an interdisciplinary project to lay the foundations for ambitious research programmes to tackle our greatest environmental changes.
+The Environmental AI Book is an online, interactive textbook on fundamentals and use cases of applied AI for environmental studies.

-You can read it here: [Website](https://acocac.github.io/envsensors)
+You can read it here: [Website](https://acocac.github.io/environmental-ai-book)

 ## Contributors

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/acocac/demo/graphs/contributors).
+You can see a list of current contributors in the [contributors tab](https://github.com/acocac/environmental-ai-book/graphs/contributors).

 ## Credits